-SYDNEY, 17 FEBRUARY 2022
+SYDNEY,16 JUNE 2022

-Application for approval of the KDNB Bus Operations Enterprise Agreement 2021
+Application for approval of the TJHB Bus Operations Agreement 2022.

-- [1] An application has been made for approval of an enterprise agreement to be known as the KDNB Bus Operations Enterprise Agreement 2021 (Agreement).
-The application was made pursuant to s.185 of the Fair Work Act 2009 (Act).
-It has been made by Keolis Downer Northern Beaches Pty Ltd (Employer) and the Australian Rail, Tram and Bus Industry Union.
-The Agreement is a single enterprise agreement. - [2] The Employer has provided written undertakings dated 16 February 2022.
-Those undertakings are attached at Annexure A to this decision and become terms of the Agreement.
-I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement (as compared to the relevant provisions of the Passenger Vehicle Transportation Award 2020), and that the undertakings will not result in substantial changes to the Agreement. - [3] The Australian Rail, Tram and Bus Industry Union (RBTU), being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants to be covered by the Agreement.
-In accordance with s.201(2) of the Act, I note that the Agreement covers this organisation. - [4] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 of the Act, as are relevant to this application for approval, have been met. - [5] I am satisfied the more beneficial entitlements of the NES will prevail where there is an inconsistency between the Agreement and the NES. - [6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 24 February 2022.
+[1] An application has been made for approval of an enterprise agreement known as the TJHB Bus Operations Agreement 2022 (Agreement).
+The application was made by Transdev John Holland Buses (NSW) Pty Ltd (Applicant) pursuant to s.185 of the Fair Work Act 2009 (Cth) (Act).
+The Agreement is a single enterprise agreement.

+[2] I observe that certain provisions of the Agreement may be inconsistent with the National Employment Standards (NES).
+However, noting clause 5.3 of the Agreement, I am satisfied that the more beneficial entitlements of the NES will prevail where there is an inconsistency between the Agreement and the NES.

+[3] The Employer has provided written undertakings.
+A copy of the undertakings is attached at Annexure A of this decision (Undertakings).
+The views of each person I know is a bargaining representative for the Agreement were sought in relation to the Undertakings and no objections were raised.
+I am satisfied that the effect of accepting the Undertakings is not likely to:

+(a) cause financial detriment to any employee covered by the Agreement; or

+(b) result in substantial changes to the Agreement.

+[4] Pursuant to s.190(3) of the Act, I accept the Undertakings.

+[5] Subject to the Undertakings, and on the basis of the materials before the Commission, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 of the Act as are relevant to the application for approval of the Agreement have been met.

+[6] The Australian Rail, Tram and Bus Industry Union, being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) of the Act, I note that the Agreement covers the organisation.

+[7] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 23 June 2022.
 The nominal expiry date of the Agreement is 31 December 2025.

-DEPUTY PRESIDENT
+COMMISSIONER